Celytic/Wine-Game-Compatibilities/Game-list.md

 # Roblox
 At the request of SleepyZaddo, I took a look at Roblox.
 Due to some anticheat measures they have in the client, Roblox Player will not open.
 Roblox Studio will, though.
 All in an attempt to get Robeats working :^)
 Update: As of this writing (20th of June 2021) there has been a patch merged into Wine 6.11 that now allows you to use Roblox Player.
 It's not perfect, but it runs now.
 I don't have the details, but for more info please check out Roblox on Linux wiki page.
 It's an easy search, and I'm not embedding the link at the moment.
+Update 2: After running through tests, the best way to run this is to use Grapejuice with Wine 6.11.
+For the best performance, go into the FFlag editor and enable "FFlagDebugGraphicsPreferVulkan" which will force the game to run under Vulkan.
+For the FPS unlocker, download the executable for it, and open Wine Explorer and run it through there.
+Game is working now.

 # Call of Duty: WWII
 This game has been really iffy.
 Using GloriousEggroll versions of Proton, I still can't get the game to boot; splash screen and then crashes, sometimes just nothing.
 Disabling ESync and FSync doesn't help in this case.
 However, I was able to get the game to boot using the WineSteam runner in Lutris under Wine-staging 6.7.
 No further testing has been done.